previous next contents top

 (sel @ int @ char (1,'b'), sel @ bool @ string (true,"four"))

 where @ is the type application.
-We can apply f2 to fst without trouble: f2 (Fun ta tb -> fun (x:ta,y:tb) -> x) assuming the notation Fun for type abstraction.
+We can apply f2 to fst without trouble: f2 (Fun ta tb -> fun (x:ta,y:tb) -> x) assuming the notation Fun for the type abstraction.
 Alas, we cannot apply f2 to snd, which has a different polymorphic type forall a b. (a,b) -> b.
-Even System F is not sufficient to write f2.
-It seems we need abstraction not over types but over arbitrary type functions of the kind * -> * -> *.
+Even System F is not expressive enough to write f2.
+We need an abstraction not only over types but over arbitrary type functions of the kind * -> * -> *.

 - : int * bool = (1, true)